 Grading: Students will be required to write three papers over the course.
 Each section students will choose one topic for a 5 page report.
 The top 2 marks will be taken (and will contribute to 60% of the overall mark).
 The final exam (40%) will consist of a mixture of short essay questions.

-The incidence of diabetes is increasing at an alarming rate in today's society.
-Understanding diabetes, and present and future treatments, is essential in battling this disease.
-This course will provide an overview of our current understanding of blood glucose homeostasis; insulin secretion and action; other important blood sugar-regulating hormones; and the pathology of diabetes.
-Current pharmacological approaches for lowering blood glucose will be discussed; including approaches aimed at replacing insulin, stimulating endogenous insulin production, and increasing insulin action.
-Finally, the latest experimental approaches, potential drug targets, and current research leading to new pharmacological approaches to the treatment of diabetes will be explored.
-At the end of the course, students should have an appreciation for the mechanisms that control glucose homeostasis in health and diabetes; the diversity of drug targets and mechanisms by which diabetes drugs promote glucose control, and current rationale and lines of research leading to potential new treatments.
+This course will provide an overview of the current understanding of blood glucose homeostasis, insulin secretion and action, the actions of other important blood sugar-regulating hormones and the pathology of diabetes.
+Current pharmacological approaches for lowering blood glucose will be discussed, as will the latest experimental approaches in identifying potential drug targets and new treatments for diabetes.
+At the end of the course, students should have an appreciation for the mechanisms that control glucose homeostasis in health and diabetes, the diversity of drug targets and mechanisms by which diabetes drugs promote glucose control, and current rationale and lines of research leading to potential new treatments.

 Signal Transduction Systems as Pharmacological Targets

 Prerequisites: PMCOL 343 and 344